-Section 2 Internation to Store of the Fourith Passed Com-

-Section 2: Intervening to Strengthen Family-Based Care
+Section 2: Intervention to Strengthen Family-Based Care 35

-The Overview, the Vision, the Collaboration, the Learning Community
+The Overview, the Vision, the Collaboration, the Learning Community 36

-1. Continuum of Care for Children •
+1. Continuum of Care for Children 38

 Adapted from Faith-to-Action Initiative

 Reunification

-Kinship Care •
+Kinship Care 40

-Foster Care -
+Foster Care 41

-Adoption •
+Adoption 42

-Pursuing Permanency
+Pursuing Permanency 42

+The Learning Community 43

-Resources
+Resources 43

-2. Core Training for Pastors and Faith Leaders
+2. Core Training for Pastors and Faith Leaders 44

-Trauma-Competent Care Training
+Trauma-Competent Care Training 44

+Care Provider and Advocacy Training Series 44

-Risk to Resiliency: Working with Families in Crisis
+Risk to Resiliency: Working with Families in Crisis 45

+3. Intervention Tools for Dealing with Crisis to Hope 46

+Pathways to Healing - First Steps -

 Trust Exceeds Hope

-3. Resources for the Church •
+4. Resources for the Church.

 Resources that Reach Children •

-Resources that Reach Families •
+Resources that Reach Families

-Opportunities for Service for the Local Church · ·
+Opportunities for Service for the Local Church

 Resources from Adoptive and Foster Parents, for Adoptive and Foster Parents

-4. Monitoring and Evaluation for Intervention 50
+5. Monitoring and Evaluation for Intervention.
+50

-Section 3: Preventing Orphanhood and Vulnerability by Addressing Violence Against Children and Poverty.
-53
+Section 3: Preventing Orphanhood and Vulnerability by Addressing Violence Against Children and Poverty

-The Overview, the Vision, the Collaboration 54
+The Overview, the Vision, the Collaboration

-1. Prevention of Violence: A Global Priority 56
+Prevention of Violence: A Global Priority 58

-Magnitude of Violence Against Children

-Root causes of Violence Against Children and Vulnerability are

 Similar to Root Causes of Orphanhood.

-Components of INSPIRE 57
+Components of INSPIRE

-2. Strategies, Approaches, and Programs of INSPIRE 58
+2. Strategies, Approaches, and Programs of INSPIRE 61

-Implementation and Enforcement of Laws
+Implementation and Enforcement of Laws 61

-Norms and Values 59
+Norms and Values 62

-Safe Environments
+Safe Environments 63

-Parent and Caregiver Support
+Parent and Caregiver Support 64

 Income and Economic Strengthening

 Response and Support Services

-Education and Life Skills -
+Education and Life Skills 67

+INSPIRE Accelerators 68

+3. From Crisis To Hope

+Growing Crisis

+Multiplying Hope69

-3. Cross-Cutting Activity 65
+4. Cross-Cutting Activity

-Multisectoral Actions and Coordination65
+Multisectoral Actions and Coordination71

-4. Resources for the Church
+5. Resources for the Church

-Resources that Reach Children
+Resources that Reach Children71

 Resources that Reach families

 Resources that Reach Congregations

 Resources that Reach Communities

+Programs That Reach Families, Churches, And Communities In Crisis (See Hope In Crisis Section)

-5. Monitoring and Evaluation for Prevention
+6. Monitoring and Evaluation for Prevention

-6. Conclusion69
+7. Conclusion

 Section 4: Living Refreshed: Spiritual, Relational, Practical Self-Care

 The Overview, the Vision, the Collaboration

 1. Spiritual Care - Secret Place Ministry

 Do I Have What It Takes?

 What Happens in the Secret Place?

 2. Spiritual Care - By Filling Your Emotional Cup

+No Need to Burn Out

-3. Relational Care - The Importance of Friendship78
+3. Relational Care - The Importance of Friendship

 Created for Connection

-The Importance of Friendship
+The Importance of Friendship85

-Conclusion81
+Conclusion

 4. Practical Care - Move, Eat, Sleep

 Staying Active

-Fueling Your Body82
+Fueling Your Body

-Getting Rest82
+Getting Rest

-5. Caring Well - Prioritizing the Essentials84
+5. Caring Well - Prioritizing the Essentials

-Everybody Benefits When the Leader is Refreshed, and Everybody Suffers When the Leader Has Nothing More to Give84
+Everybody Benefits When the Leader is Refreshed, and Everybody Suffers When the Leader Has Nothing More to Give

+Setting Boundaries and saying No!

+This Hope

+Spiritual Practices

-6. On the Journey to Discern the Father's Call86
+6. On the Journey to Discern the Father's Call

+Does God Speak Today?94

-Does God Speak Today?86
+Does God Speak Today:

-Developing a Strong Spirit86

 Bible Meditation

-Journaling86
+Journaling94

 7. Monitoring and Evaluation for Living Refreshed

-Conclusion of the World Without Orphans Roadmap90
+Conclusion of the World Without Orphans Roadmap98